Bakrie Group: Basketball club

-Pelita Jaya Bakrie (1987-present)
+Pelita Jaya Bakrie (1987–present)

 Pelita Jaya Basketball Club was founded in 1987 by Bakrie Group.
-Pelita Jaya is a three time national basketball league champion.
+Pelita Jaya is a three-time national basketball league champion.
 Currently the club management is led by Syailendra Bakrie and currently competing in Indonesian Basketball League (IBL).

 Football club

+Pelita Jaya F.C.
+(1986–2011)

+Bakrie Group founded Pelita Jaya F.C. in 1986, which won three Galatama titles.
+Originally based in Jakarta, the club moved home bases several times starting in 2000 until it was sold in 2012.
+The club is currently known as Madura United.

+At the time of Bakrie Group's sale of Pelita F.C., the group purchased Arema F.C.; a merger between the two was considered, but was later cancelled in 2012.